Drinking Mug Klein Bottles - for the Thirsty Topologist

 The handle does triple duty: It connects the inner and outer chambers, provides a topological hole, and gives you a way to conveniently grasp the mug.
 We've designed the handle to be fully ambidexterous -- yes, your Acme Drinking Mug Klein Bottle fits either hand.
 Indeed, it's possible to hold it with both hands simultaneously.
 And since it has no preferred angular momentum vector, you can swish your drink either clockwise or counterclockwise.

 And if that's not enough, the outer chamber (which is topologically the inner chamber) insulates the inner chamber (which topologically is also the outer chamber).
 The 7 mm air space separates the inside from the outside, so ice water won't cause condensation.
-This extends the life of hot or cold drinks, saves energy, and helps stave off the dreaded local thermodynamic equilibrium.
+This extends the life of hot or cold drinks, saves energy, and helps stave off the dreaded local thermodynamic equilibrium and subsequent heat death of the universe.
 Even better, thanks to the exclusive Acme Concave Mug Bottom, no extraneous feet are needed!

 But be careful.
 As a day-to-day cup, well, this isn't practical.
 It's hard to get liquids in and out of the outer chamber.
 A length of flexible tubing can relieve the obvious airlock; otherwise, it's a lot of tilt-and-pour.
 And once wet, the chamber is difficult to dry -- surface tension holds water up at the very top.
 (Alcohol is useful in drying, as is an aquarium style air pump).
 So treat this as a topological novelty - not as a utilitarian drinking mug.